tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 >
 **_Digital Project Manager_**
 [Vidii Co.](https://www.vidii.co/), Columbia, SC (Aug 2016 to October 2018)
-* Responsible for growing user traction, managing social-media campaigns and identifying opportunities to build new channels /partnerships in the digital-media space
+* Responsible for growing user traction, managing social-media campaigns, and identifying opportunities to build new channels /partnerships in the digital-media space
 * Developed, monitored, and controlled marketing and project budget and campaign logistics
-* Managed team working on reducing hacking, capturing marketing information and releasing content on marketing apps
+* Managed team working on reducing hacking, capturing marketing information, and releasing content on marketing apps
 * Drafted and edited logic, sequencing, and creative content for [Bandwagon chatbot](link:https://www.facebook.com/TheBandwagonFanClub/)
 * Liasion between development team and client regarding project expectations, change request, and deliverables
 >